 The First National Bank Of Princeton

-The First National Bank Of Princeton in Kentucky printed $2,858,240 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1883 and stopped printing money in 1935, which equals a 53 year printing period.
-That is considering a long operation period for a national bank.
-During its life, The First National Bank Of Princeton issued 10 different types and denominations of national currency.
+The First National Bank Of Princeton in Minnesota printed $384,850 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1905 and stopped printing money in 1934, which equals a 30 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Princeton issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Princeton was located in Caldwell County.
-It was assigned charter number 3064.
+For the record, The First National Bank Of Princeton was located in Mille Lacs County.
+It was assigned charter number 7708.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Princeton also printed 4,700 sheets of $10 1902 red seal national bank notes.
-That may sound like a high number.
-However, red seals did not survive in large numbers.
-It is likely still quite rare.
+The First National Bank Of Princeton in Minnesota printed 1,300 sheets of $10 1902 red seal national bank notes.
+A print range between 1,000 and 2,500 is pretty standard for red seals.
+Despite being standard, in the scheme of things that is still an extremely small quantity printed.
 Collectors love ten dollar 1902 red seals.
 They usually represent the rarest bank notes printed by any national bank.
 Don’t let the term “series of 1902” confuse you.
 These were actually printed for about six years between 1902 and 1908.
 That is obviously a very short issue period which means that many red seals are quite rare.
 Each note has a portrait of William McKinley.
 Be sure to check the number under McKinley.
 If it is #1 then you are dealing with a note from the first sheet of bank notes issued.
 Number one bank notes are worth even more money than the already rare red seals.

 1902 $10 Red Seal National Bank Note